JonWingfield3/jungle_falcon/README.md

-Jungle Falcon -- a Risc V CPU simulator written in C++
+Jungle Falcon -- A RISC-V CPU simulator written in C++
-author: Jon Wingfield
+Author: Jon Wingfield

 Info:
-This project was started during a course project from CU Boulder's ECEN 4593 (Computer Organization).
-The final project goal was to create a cycle accurate riscv cpu simulation which includes a 5-stage pipeline and L1 cache.
-It has been expanded to include a GUI, some simulated hardware peripherals, and a debugging unit.
+This project was done during a course project from CU Boulder's ECEN 4593 (Computer Organization).
+The final project goal was to create a cycle accurate RISC-V CPU simulation which includes a 5-stage pipeline and configurable caches.

 Contents:
   sim
-    -- source code for cpu, memory, pipeline, register file, cache, etc.
+    -- source code for the simluation: cpu, memory, pipeline, register file, cache, etc.

   testing
-    -- unit tests built using gtest framework
+    -- unit tests created using gtest framework

   c
-    -- C programs used as input
+    -- C programs used as input to sim

   asm
-    -- ASM programs used as input
+    -- ASM programs used as input to sim

   gui
-    -- source code for QT-based GUI
+    -- source code for QT-based GUI (still a WIP)

-TODO: